On eigenfunctions corresponding to a small resurgent eigenvalue: Convolution products and majors bounded in a neighborhood of infinity.

 As has been mentioned, the definition of the convolution product involves a choice in an integrality class of a major, $\Psi \mod \O(\C)$, of a representative that is bounded on sectorial neighborhood of infinity in the direction $\check A$.
-Let us begin by recalling how this choice is made for a single major, and then prove that this choice can be made compatible with an infinte sum of majors (section \ref{CaseOfConvergSeriesOfMajors42}), that will allow us to state when convolution is interchangeable with an infinite sum of majors.
+Let us begin by recalling how this choice is made for a single major, and then prove that this choice can be made compatible with an infinte sum of majors (section \ref{CaseOfConvergSeriesOfMajors42}).
+Finally, we will show that under appropriate assumptions convolution is interchangeable with an infinite sum of majors (section \ref{InfiniteSumConvoRev}).